GasimV/Commercial-Projects/README.md

 ---

-### Repository: `Commercial_Projects`

 # Commercial Projects

 Welcome to the Commercial Projects repository.
-This repository contains projects I have worked on in professional settings, including IT companies, system integrators, startups, and within my own business.
+This repository contains projects I have worked on in professional settings, including IT companies, government organizations, startups, and within my own business.

 ## Table of Contents